daepan/Murpan_Diary/Resource/SSD/Compiler/Compiler의 기초.md

 * Regular expressions are a family of descriptions that can be used to capture certain languages (the regular languages)

 ### Atomic Regular Expression
-- The symbol ε is a regular expreession matches the empty string
+- The symbol **ε** is a regular expreession matches the empty string
-- For any symbol a, the symbol a is a regular expression tha
+- For any symbol a, the symbol **a** is a regular expression that just matches a.

+### Compound Regular Expressions
+- if R1 and R2 are regular expressions, R1R2 is a regular expreesion represents the **concatenation** of the languages of R1

 ## Syntax Analysis